sagnik/svgimagesfromallenaipdffigures/README.md

 If you don't plan to generate the Jar, comment out following two lines in build.sbt:

 `1. assemblyJarName in assembly := "pdffigurestosvg.jar"`
-`2. mainClass in assembly := Some("edu.ist.psu.sagnik.research.svgimageproducer.impl.InkScapeSVGtoFigure")`
+`2. mainClass in assembly := Some("edu.psu.sagnik.research.svgimageproducer.impl.InkScapeSVGtoFigure")`

 If you wish to generate the fat jar, keep these lines and use the beautiful `sbt-assembly` from https://github.com/sbt/sbt-assembly.

 To see how the code works, on sbt console, clean, compile, run.
-This will run `edu.ist.psu.sagnik.research.svgimageproducer.impl.InkScapeSVGtoFigure`.
+This will run `edu.psu.sagnik.research.svgimageproducer.impl.InkScapeSVGtoFigure`.
 This will split the input PDF (currently, `hassan.pdf`), convert each page into SVG and then extract the figures and tables from the PDF in SVG format (`tmp-Table/Figure-*.svg`).
 Every output will be stored in the folder `src/test/resources/hassan/`.